stgn/multisplice/README.md

 Your audio tracks should use the same codec, sampling rate, and channel configuration.
 For some codecs (such as AC-3), the bitrate should be the same as well (or you'll get decode errors in players such as VLC).
 If your files have different format parameters, you may need to transcode them to match.

+Your videos must have the same constant frame rate when syncing with AviSynth.
+If they are different, or one of them is variable, you must use `ChangeFPS` for CFR or your source filter's frame rate arguments (e.g. `fpsnum`/`fpsden` in `FFVideoSource`) for VFR.

 Example
 -------